rubygarage/circledge/intro_to_circleci.md

 ## Pros and Cons

-### Main CircleCI strength
+### Pros:

+- **Generous free plans** for open source projects easy to set up plenty of features plenty of customization runs quick

-**Simple UI**(user interface) CircleCI is recognized for its user-friendly interface for managing builds/jobs.
+- **Simple UI**(user interface) CircleCI is recognized for its user-friendly interface for managing builds/jobs.
 Its single-page web app is clean and easy to understand

-**High-quality customer support.** StackShare’s community members highlight CircleCI’s speedy support: They respond to requests within 12 hours.
+- **High-quality customer support.** StackShare’s community members highlight CircleCI’s speedy support: They respond to requests within 12 hours.

-CircleCI runs **all types of software tests** including web, mobile, and container environments.
+- CircleCI runs **all types of software tests** including web, mobile, and container environments.

-**Caching of requirements installation and third-party dependencies.** Instead of installing the environments, CircleCI can take data from multiple projects using the granular check-out-key options.
+- **Caching of requirements installation and third-party dependencies.** Instead of installing the environments, CircleCI can take data from multiple projects using the granular check-out-key options.

-**No need for manual debugging.** CircleCI has debugging feature Debug via SSH, but Jenkins users have to debug manually by clicking on jobs.
+- **No need for manual debugging.** CircleCI has debugging feature Debug via SSH, but Jenkins users have to debug manually by clicking on jobs.

+- ability to **local** setup CircleCi

+### Cons:
+- Config file ```.circleci/config.yml``` tends to get **too long**

+- **High price** for private repositories and large projects

+- You can put **only one** language image in a container

+- CircleCI in the free version **only** supports Ubuntu.
+To use MacOS or Windows you will have to pay

+- The local version has a **limitation** compared to the cloud CircleCi

+- **Shared containers** between all projects

 ## Executors and Images